Simplifying Zero Trust Security for AWS with Teleport

 Certificates better than keys

 Although keys are a relatively secure authentication method for SSH when compared with password-based authentication, keys create an equal amount of operational and security overhead on the administration side.
 Key rotation and key invalidation remain a challenge that can be resolved using certificate-based authentication.
-Teleport offers SSH certificate-based access solution with additional benefits of audit logging, session recording, and RBAC for SSH.
-Teleport is open source and can be used as a drop replacement for OpenSSH servers.
-Learn why certificates are better than keys for SSH and get started with Teleport today -https://goteleport.com/docs/
+Teleport offers an SSH certificate-based access solution with additional benefits of audit logging, session recording, and RBAC for SSH.
+Teleport can be used as a drop-in replacement for OpenSSH servers.
+Learn why certificates are better than keys for SSH and signup for a free trial of Teleport Enterprise today.

 Tags